bakano98/tp/docs/UserGuide.md

 Q: Are all modules offered by NUS available in ModuleMateFinder

-A: As long as the module offered can be found in NUSmod, it will be available on ModuleMateFinder as well.
+A: As long as the module offered can be found in NUSMods, it will be available on ModuleMateFinder as well.

 --------------------------------------------------------------------------------------------------------------------

-## Command summary
+## Command Summary

 | Action            | Format                                                                                               | Examples                               |
 |-------------------|------------------------------------------------------------------------------------------------------|----------------------------------------|